cameronfabbri/cWGANs/README.md

 ### EFIGI Galaxy Dataset
 I also ran this on the [EFIGI dataset](https://www.astromatic.net/projects/efigi), which is a dataset of images of galaxies with attributes.
-The attribute I consider in this case are continuous.
+The attributes I consider in this case are continuous.
+There are about 40 attributes, but for simplicity I only consider four of them.

 Due to the nature of the data, it is easier to visualize via interpolation.

 Arm Strength: More &rarr; Less